Vitas: Early life

 Vitaliy Vladasovich Grachev was born in Daugavpils, which was then in the Latvian Soviet Socialist Republic, on 19 February 1979.
-He soon moved with his parents to Ukraine, where he was raised in Odesa.
+He moved with his parents to Ukraine, where he was raised in Odesa.
 In an interview to Ukrainian website Fakty in 2012, Grachev claimed that Vitas was his official first name on his birth certificate.
 At the age of 16, he officially changed his first name to the name's Ukrainian version Vitaliy.

-Vitas has Russian, Lithuanian and Jewish roots.
-He is the son of costume designer Lilia Mihailovna Gracheva who was Russian and musician Vladas Arkadevich Grachev-Marantzman who was of Lithuanian and Jewish origin.
-His paternal grandfather, Arkadiy Davydovich Marantzman, who sang in an army choir, was Ashkenazi Jewish while his paternal grandmother was of Lithuanian descent.
-(Note: It is often reported that Vitas' paternal grandmother is Latvian.
-However, in an interview to Channel One Russia, Vitas referred to his paternal grandmother as a "true-blood Lithuanian".)
+Vitas has Russian, Lithuanian and Ashkenazi Jewish roots.
+He is the son of costume designer Lilia Mihailovna Gracheva who was Russian and musician Vladas Arkadevich Grachev-Marantzman who was of ethnic Lithuanian and Ashkenazi Jewish origin.
+His paternal grandfather, Arkadiy Davydovich Marantzman, who sang in an army choir, was Ashkenazi Jewish while his paternal grandmother was of ethnic Lithuanian descent.
+(Note: It is often reported that Vitas' paternal grandmother was Latvian.
+However, in an interview to Channel One Russia, Vitas referred to his paternal grandmother as a "true-blood ethnic Lithuanian".)
 Arkadiy Marantzman served in the Soviet army during World War II.
 Vitas showed an interest in music from an early age; his grandfather taught him to play the accordion at the age of 5.
 He later said that he had composed at least 1,000 songs by the age of 12.
 He attended an art school in Odesa from the age of seven, and appeared in various theatrical productions as a teenager.
-His dean at the art school in Odesa reportedly hailed him as "a gift from God".

 He took the name Vitas in his teen years as he found "Vitaliy Grachev" sounded too long.
 He regularly clashed with his father about his late night rehearsing habits.
-His father threatened to report him to the police as he was "behaving not quite adequately".
-At the age of 21, Vitas and his 15-year-old girlfriend and future wife Svetlana ran away from home to Moscow, crossing the border into Russia on a train without Svetlana having the right documents.
-They lived in bitter poverty before Vitas received public attention for his music.
+His father threatened to report him to the police.
+At the age of 21, Vitas and his 15-year-old girlfriend and future wife Svetlana crossed the border into Russia on a train without Svetlana having proper documentation.
+They lived in poverty before Vitas received public attention for his music.